 Stir the compost good with a stick or the end of your garden shovel.
 Over the course of the next 5 to 7 days, stir the bucket a few times each day.
 This aeration of the water and the stirring of the compost helps to release more nutrients into the water, much like dunking a tea bag releases more tea into your drink.

-At the end of 5 to 7 days, simply strain the mixture through a piece of burlap, mesh screen or a strainer, and you are left with the magical liquid gold fertilizer called compost tea!
+At the end of 5 to 7 days, simply strain the mixture through a piece of burlap, mesh screen or our preferred method – using a strainer.
+We have a dedicated strainer that we use a 5 quart Stainless Steel Strainer that fits perfectly over the 5 gallon bucket.
+And then you are left with the magical liquid gold fertilizer called compost tea!

 Store in an air tight container to keep the “liquid gold” at it’s best nutrient levels.